We are often asked the best types of foundations for a half pipe mini ramp.

-Does the ramp need to be level?
-Yes.
+Yes!
 You don’t necessarily need to buy a 10-foot level to make sure it’s 100% perfect.
 You just want the ramp as level as possible to the naked eye.
-The ramp makes feel awkward to a skater if it’s on a slope.
+The ramp makes an awkward feel to a skater if it’s on a slope.
 Should it be on dirt or cement?
 It does not matter as long as its level.